networknt/json-schema-validator/README.md

 [#5](https://github.com/networknt/json-schema-validator/issues/5)

+## Projects

+The [light-rest-4j](https://github.com/networknt/light-rest-4j), [light-graphql-4j](https://github.com/networknt/light-graphql-4j) and [light-hybrid-4j](https://github.com/networknt/light-hybrid-4j) use this library to validate the request and response based on the specifications.
+If you are using other frameworks like Spring Boot, you can use the [OpenApiValidator](https://github.com/mservicetech/openapi-schema-validation), a generic OpenAPI 3.0 validator based on the OpenAPI 3.0 specification.

+If you have a project using this library, please submit a PR to add your project below.

 ## Contributors

 Thanks to the following people who have contributed to this project.
 If you are using this library, please consider to be a sponsor for one of the contributors.